mparno/fenics-web/source/documentation/tutorial/materials.rst

 Solving PDEs in domains made up of different materials is a frequently encountered task.
-In FEniCS, this kind of problems are handled by defining subdomains inside the domain.
+In FEniCS, these kind of problems are handled by defining subdomains inside the domain.
 The subdomains may represent the various materials.
 We can thereafter define material properties through functions, known in FEniCS as *mesh functions*,